George Walter (businessman)

-George Walter (1790–1854) was an English entrepreneur, known for his involvement with early railways of the 1830s.
+George Walters (1790–1854) was an English entrepreneur, known for his involvement with early railways of the 1830s.

 Early life

-He was the second son of the Rev. Edward Newton Walter.
+He was the second son of the Rev. Edward Newton Walters.
 He became a Royal Marines 2nd lieutenant in 1811.
 Towards the end of the Napoleonic Wars he was serving on HMS Chatham.
 Well-connected, he was a member of the London Stock Exchange from 1823 to 1828.
 In 1825 he was involved in the unrealised project of Nicholas Wilcocks Cundy of a Portsmouth-London ship canal.
 He founded in 1829 the General Annuity Endowment Association, later the Sovereign Life Assurance Company.

 Railway entrepreneur

-Walter was one of the founders of the Southampton and London Railway and Dock Company, in 1831, with Abel Rous Dottin, and Robert Johnston (1783–1839) from Jamaica.
+Walters was one of the founders of the Southampton and London Railway and Dock Company, in 1831, with Abel Rous Dottin, and Robert Johnston (1783–1839) from Jamaica.
 The company failed.
 George Thomas Landmann in October 1831 brought Walter into planning for the London and Greenwich Railway, and an initial meeting was held in Dottin's house in Argyle Street, London.
 The company's base was Walter's insurance office.